Proverbs

 Repentance is required as we humbly accept that we do not know it all.
 We have all been young and ready to take on the world.
 At that time, we thought that we had all the answers and knew everything about life.
 If we are humble and accept that we do not have the wisdom that we need, God will provide.
 For Christians, this verse speaks of the work of the Holy Spirit as our counselor.
 God promises that, if we have faith (trust) in Him, He will not let us be fooled by the false angels of light.
 Jesus spoke of them using great signs and wonders to deceive (Matthew 24:24) but we will stand through the power of the Spirit in us.

-But since you refuse to listen when I call and no one pays attention when I stretch out my hand, since you disregard all my advice and do not accept my rebuke, I in turn will laugh when disaster strikes you; when calamity overtakes you like a storm, when disaster sweeps over you like a whirlwind, when distress and trouble overwhelm you.
+Because you refused when I called, and no one paid attention when I put out my hand, but instead you neglected my counsel and would not accept my reproof; I, in turn, will laugh at your distress, and mock when terror comes over you — yes, when terror overtakes you like a storm and your disaster approaches like a whirlwind, when distress and trouble assail you.

 If there is no repentance and the young man/woman continues in the school of fools, there will be consequences.
 Here, we see that disaster will overtake them as what started out relatively small has reached the scale of calamity.
 As a parent, one wants to intervene and prevent the consequences for their children but is that the right thing to do?